LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 - fhir-operation-bulkdata
 - fhir-bulkimportexport-webapp

+(There is a ExportOperationTest.java in fhir-server-test project with server integration test cases for system, patient and group export)
 The fhir-operation-bulkdata project implements the REST APIs for Bulkdata export as FHIR operations, there are ExportOperation, PatientExportOperation and GroupExportOperation defined for system export, patient export and group export accordingly.
 And these operations call JavaBatch jobs defined in the fhir-bulkimportexport-webapp project to do the real export work.
 There are 3 chunk style JavaBatch jobs defined as following in fhir-bulkimportexport-webapp project for the above 3 export operations:
 - FhirBulkExportChunkJob